 If land animals are more your thing, check out the abundance of zoo live streams, featuring friendly pandas, newborn apes, snuggling koalas, and more.

 The Smithsonian National Zoo is one of the oldest zoos in the United States.
 In a normal year, entrance to the zoo is completely free, and luckily, the zoo live cams are the same.
 Kids can watch lions, elephants, and baby cheetahs — or watch the daily wholesome soap opera of the naked mole-rat cam, whose complex social lives make for riveting TV.

 The Bronx Zoo, one of the largest zoos in the United States, has a number of live cams to delight kids and adults.
 They have a sea lion pool (where they do daily feedings at 11 a.m.
 EDT and 3 p.m.
 EDT), the aquatic birdhouse, where ducks and penguins frolic, and a ‘Madagascar’ camera that shows the animals native to the remote island.
-The aquatic birds also get fed at 12:30 p.m.
+For the birders out there, its aquatic birds are fed at 12:30 p.m.
 EDT and 3:30 p.m.
-EDT via live cam, for the birders out there.
+EDT via live cam.

 The Lone Pine Koala Sanctuary near Brisbane, Queensland, Australia, has launched 15 different live stream cameras that are on 24/7 of their resident koalas.
 Viewers can watch the “Young Koala Tracker”; the “Koala Forest,” where most of the female koalas live; the “Koala Train,” where the koalas cuddle up and snuggle together; and one camera that is devoted to where they sleep, which is where they are most of the time.
 (Did you know?
 Koalas sleep 18 to 20 hours a day.)
 But the Lone Pine Koala Sanctuary doesn’t just feature everyone’s favorite marsupial: they also have free live streams of bearded dragons, birds, dingoes, and the perentie, the fourth largest monitor lizard in the world.